fserb/bkc/pages/bouncing/bouncing.md

 Each of our control points will start with a velocity.
 Because we have a physical system that will conserve energy, this will end up defining how fast the system will be, as no new energy will be introduced.
-Because of this, we force the initial velocity to be within $[600,1000]$ in any direction.
+We force the initial velocity to be within $[600,1000]$ in any direction.

 ```op:crystal+5
   const speed = 600 + 400 * Math.random();